Residential Life Policies

 Conditions of Occupancy

-Students living in College housing agree to abide by the rules, regulations, and policies stated in the Student Handbook.
-Violations of residence hall rules and regulations are considered to be violations of College policy, and will be referred to the Office of Student Engagement and/or Office of Student Conduct.
-Residents must accept responsibility for their own behavior and act in a manner that demonstrates respect for the rights and concerns of others and for the property of the College.
+Students living in College housing agree to abide by the rules, regulations, and policies stated in the Student Handbook and the Housing Agreement.
+Violations of residence hall rules and regulations are considered to be violations of College policy and may be referred to the Office of Student Conduct.
+Residents must accept responsibility for their own behavior and the behavior of their guests, and are expected to act in a manner that demonstrates respect for the rights and concerns of others and for the property of the College.

-Official occupancy dates for the residence halls are listed in the academic calendar.
+The occupancy dates for the residence halls are listed in the academic calendar.
+The occupancy dates for summer housing can be found on the OSE website.
 Residence halls remain open during fall break, Thanksgiving break, and spring break.
 Residence halls are closed to students during winter break.
-Specific winter vacation dates are set each year, but generally include a prolonged period from mid-December through mid-January when no campus housing is available.
+Specific winter vacation dates are set each year, but generally include a prolonged period from mid-December through mid-January.

-When the residence halls are closed, no student may be in the building.
-Students found in residence halls when they are not authorized to be there are subject to fines and may be referred to the Office of Student Conduct.
+When the residence halls are closed, students must vacate their building, unless you have specific permission to stay as a winter break resident.
+Students found in the residence halls when they are not authorized to be there are subject to mandatory fines and may be referred to the Office of Student Conduct for failure to comply.

 Housing Assignments

 Most students live in college residence halls all eight (8) semesters.
 New students are required to live in the residence halls during their first two (2) semesters.
+Transfer students are required to live in the residence halls during their first semester.
 After their first year at the College, students are permitted to live in non-College housing.

-All new students are assigned roommate(s) and a residence hall room by the Office of Student Engagement.
-During the spring semester, rising senior, junior and sophomore students indicate room preference for the following fall.
+The Office of Student Engagement assigns residence hall room placements and roommates to all new students.
+During the spring semester, rising senior, junior, and sophomore students indicate room preference for the following fall.
 Each student receives a lottery number, based on their official class year, which dictates their priority status in lottery room selection.
 The College guarantees housing for all students who participate in the housing selection process in a timely manner.
-While many seniors and some juniors live in single-type rooms, the College cannot guarantee that a single will be available for any student.
+While many seniors and some juniors live in single-style rooms, the College cannot guarantee that a single will be available for any student.
 First-year, sophomore, and junior students generally live in doubles, triples, or quad-style rooms.

-A mixture of class years live in each residence hall.
+A mixture of class years live in most residence halls.
 About 90 percent of residence hall areas are designated as gender-neutral housing either by floor, section, or building.
 The remaining areas are single-gender housing.
 Although single-gender options are offered, they are not always available and as such cannot be guaranteed.

 Housing Access